alvaroaguirre/alvaroaguirre.github.io/index.md

 ## Who am I and what am I up to?

 I am a Graduate student at the LSE pursuing a M.Sc. in Econometrics and Mathematical Economics (more info about my program [here](http://www.lse.ac.uk/study-at-lse/Graduate/Degree-programmes-2019/MSc-Econometrics-and-Mathematical-Economics)) with a full scholarship from the [Fundación Ramón Areces](https://www.fundacionareces.es/fundacionareces/en/).
-Currently, my main areas of interest are non-linear dynamics, bounded rationality and decision-making.
+Currently, my main areas of interest are non-linear dynamics, bounded rationality and contest theory.

 I hold a BSc in Economics from the Universidad Carlos III de Madrid (graduated summa cum laude), and spent a year as a visiting student at UC Berkeley.
 After LSE, I will spend the summer working on risk forecasting code at the Systemic Risk Center, and then join Bain & Company as an Associate Consultant.